cossacklabs/product-docs/acra/security-controls/encryption/_index.md

         zone_id: DDDDDDDDMatNOMYjqVOuhACC
 ```

-Some of the flags in the second example are part of a speific feature
+Some flags in the second example are part of a specific feature
 rather than encryption configuration, you can read more about them on their pages:

 * [Masking](/acra/security-controls/masking/) —
-  partial column encryption, with configurable placeholder for unauthenticated reads.
+  partial column encryption, with a configurable placeholder for unauthenticated reads.
 * [Searchable encryption](/acra/security-controls/searchable-encryption/) —
   allows efficient search when you know exact value (plaintext) inside encrypted column
 * [Tokenization](/acra/security-controls/tokenization/) —
   when you want to anonymize data returned to clients
 * [Zones](/acra/security-controls/zones/) —
-  one of the approaches to make Acra use different encryption keys for different data,
+  one of the approaches to make Acra using different encryption keys for different data,
   depending on zone ID specified in the request or stored in column

 ## AcraTranslator API

-Compared to AcraServer, AcraTranslator explicitly handles each encryption/decryption request instead of doing it silently in transparent mode.
+Compared to AcraServer, AcraTranslator explicitly handles each encryption/decryption request instead of doing it silently in a transparent mode.

 This section describes how to perform encryption/decryption using the Translator API.